For The Love of Pete

 “Then stop worrying.”
 Her simple command was an island of calm in this crazy, glittery evening.
 “Hey, I heard you got a great number.
 I got 13, can you believe it?”

 “Your lucky number.”
-I smiled, so thankful for her support and friendship.
+I smiled now, so thankful for her support and friendship.

 We’d been though a lot together in the last decade.
 Marriage, miscarriages, and a divorce (her), a parent’s illness and messy breakups (me).
 The friendship formed our first day at the office as newbies remained strong and true and one of the best things in my life.